Alan Keith: Your Hundred Best Tunes

 Beginning in the early 1950s, he devoted time to devising and presenting music programmes for the BBC.
 In 1959, he devised Your Hundred Best Tunes, a programme of famous classical music, operetta and ballads.
 Keith chose the original 100 pieces himself.
 Many works were suggested by listeners and played in the programme.
 Thus a good many more than 100 works were played and the list evolved.
 Therefore, in subsequent years, a 100 Best were periodically voted for by listeners.
 Keith was awarded an OBE in 1991 for services to broadcasting.
 In early March 2003, at the age of 94, he recorded an announcement that he intended to retire from the programme after 44 years.
 However, he fell ill almost immediately afterward, and before long died; his final programme was broadcast 12 days after his death.

 Family

 Keith married Pearl Rebuck in 1941.
 Their son Sir Brian Keith was for some years from 2001 a judge in the High Court of England and Wales; their daughter Linda Keith was formerly a bohemian socialite, and is known for her associations with the Rolling Stones and Jimi Hendrix.

-Alan Keith was the elder brother of fellow actor David Kossoff, whose son Paul Kossoff was guitarist with the rock band Free.
+Keith's nephew Paul Kossoff was a guitarist with the rock band Free.